 Importance of Network Hygiene

-- Enhanced visibility: LinkedIn’s algorithm prioritizes relevant and engaged connections, increasing your content’s reach.
+- Enhanced visibility: A well-maintained network helps LinkedIn’s algorithm that prioritizes engaged connections improving your content’s visibility.

-- Improved engagement: A clean LinkedIn network ensures your interactions are with active and relevant professionals, enhancing response rates.
+- Better engagement: A clean LinkedIn network fosters more meaningful interactions by focusing on active and relevant professionals.

-- Compliance with invitation limits: Regular maintenance prevents issues like hitting LinkedIn’s invitation limits or connection caps.
+- Stay compliant with invitation limits: Regularly managing your your network helps you exceed LinkedIn’s invitation limits or connection caps.

 Automations for Profile Maintenance